 Respiratory Health Association’s clean construction advocacy efforts focus on requiring the use of new, clean diesel engines or retrofitted older engines, specifying the fuel type, and limiting vehicle idling, among other strategies.
 Clean construction policies can be adopted voluntarily by a contractor, can be part of the bidding requirements for specific projects, or can include government projects via a local ordinance.

 RHA and other community organizations continue to promote the adoption of clean construction principles at health-sensitive sites such as hospitals and to encourage the City of Chicago to strengthen its existing Clean Construction Ordinance (2-92-595).

-Learn more in RHA’s Clean Construction Policies issue brief and visit the Air Pollution section of our Library for additional resources.
+Visit the Air Pollution section of our Library for more clean renewable energy resources.

 Plug-in hybrid electric vehicles and all-electric vehicles emit far less pollution than conventional vehicles running on gasoline and diesel.
 We advocate for the transition to electric vehicles, particularly in school and transit bus fleets.
 We urged Chicago Mayor Lori Lightfoot to commit to electrifying the Chicago Transit Authority bus fleet by 2030, which she included as part of her policy platform.
 We continue to support CTA efforts to electrify its fleet and has worked to increase funding for electric vehicles from state and federal sources as well as clean air court settlements.
 We also continue to support vehicle electrification as a critical strategy towards creating a zero-emission transportation system that does not pollute the air.

 Electric vehicle resources including our report “Electrification of CTA Buses: Health Implications of Inaction” can be found in the Air Quality section of our Library.